 Definition from ISO 6707-1:1989: Construction for closing an opening, intended primarily for access with hinged, pivoted or sliding operation.

-Definition from buildingSMART: The door includes constructions with revolving and folding operations.
+Definition from buildingSMART: The door is a building element that is predominately used to provide controlled access for people and goods.
+It includes constructions with hinged, pivoted, sliding, and additionally revolving and folding operations.
 A door consists of a lining and one or several panels, properties concerning the lining and panel are defined by the IfcDoorLiningProperties and the IfcDoorPanelProperties.

 The door entity, IfcDoor, defines a particular occurrence of a door inserted in the spatial context of a project.
 A door can: